hyrathon/hyrathon.github.io/README.md

 ## About Me

 Joachim Hyrathon, a.k.a.
 Ioachimus Hyracentius.
 I am a security researcher from Qihoo 360, mainly focusing on Android related components.
 I have looked into some attack surfaces including NFC, Binder, Media Codecs and TrustZone.
-Security Researching is hard to learn, harder if we learn alone.
-So feel free to contact me.
+Feel free to contact me.

-I love reading stuff about history, philosophy and culture related topics in my free time.
-Self-proclaimed 'Spiritual Roman', diehard fans of PDX Inc., George R.R.
-Martin, Omar Khayyam and Italo Calvino.